Bologna massacre

 The Bologna massacre (strage di Bologna) was a terrorist bombing of the Bologna Centrale railway station in Bologna, Italy, on the morning of 2 August 1980, which killed 85 people and wounded over 200.
 Several members of the neo-fascist terrorist organization Nuclei Armati Rivoluzionari (NAR, Armed Revolutionary Nuclei) were sentenced for the bombing, although the group denied involvement.
+In 2020s investigations, and following prosecutions from the Bologna Corte d'Assise, declared Licio Gelli, along with other members of the masonic lodge and secret society Propaganda Due, as the mastermind behind the massacre.

 Events

 At 10:25 CEST, a time bomb hidden in an unattended suitcase detonated in an air-conditioned waiting room at the Bologna station, which was full of people seeking relief from the August heat.
 The explosion collapsed the roof of the waiting room, destroyed most of the main building, and hit the Ancona–Chiasso train which was waiting at the first platform.

 The station was full of tourists that Saturday, and the city was unprepared for a major disaster.
 Many passers-by and travelers provided first aid to victims and helped rescue people who were buried under the rubble.

 Due to the large number of casualties and an insufficient number of emergency vehicles available to transport the injured to hospitals, firefighters used buses, private cars, and taxis.
 Some doctors and hospital staff returned early from vacation to care for the victims, and hospital departments which were closed for the summer holidays were reopened to accommodate the casualties.

 After the attack, large demonstrations were held in Piazza Maggiore (Bologna's central square).
 Harsh criticism was directed at government representatives who attended the 6 August funerals of the victims in the Basilica San Petronio.
 The only applause was reserved for President Sandro Pertini, who arrived by helicopter in Bologna at 5:30 pm the day of the massacre and tearfully said: "I have no words; we are facing the most criminal enterprise that has ever taken place in Italy."

 The #37 bus (used to transport victims) and the clock (stopped at 10:25) were symbols of the massacre.
 The attack was the worst atrocity in Italy since World War II.